Can You Get Deported for a Misdemeanor?

 Crimes of Moral Turpitude

-This means if you only have one crime involving moral turpitude and the penalty does not exceed one year, then the crime will not be a ground for your deportation.
-However, if you have been charged with more than one petty offense involving moral turpitude, you may be deported regardless of how short the sentence was.
+This means if you only have one crime involving moral turpitude and the penalty does not exceed one year; the crime will not be grounds for deportation.
+But if you have been charged with more than one petty offense involving moral turpitude, you may be deported regardless of how short the sentence was.

-Other Crimes That May Make You Deportable
+Other Crimes That May Lead to Deportation

 Wondering What the Effects of a Criminal Conviction Are on Your Immigration Status?
 Consult an Attorney

 The consequences of a criminal conviction can be serious.
 They can be particularly severe for immigrants.
 From time to time, a criminal conviction can result in deportation.
 Sometimes, it may also make you inadmissible to enter the United States or prevent you from naturalization.
 It is important to consult an immigration attorney to help you fight your deportation or see if you qualify for a waiver or cancellation of removal.

 An immigration lawyer is always necessary when facing deportation for a criminal offense.
 Consult with an experienced immigration lawyer today.
 Regardless of their citizenship status, foreign nationals facing removal to their home countries are always advised to seek legal counsel.